eeue56/json-to-elm/README.md

 # json-to-elm
 Create Elm type aliases and decoders based on JSON input

+This project allows you to automate the creation of:

+- type aliases from JSON data
+- decoders from type aliases and some union types
+- encoders from type aliases and some union types

 You can run this program as a command line tool: